SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 This interactive tab allows users to choose individual columns to visualize.
 Summaries, read count distribution, and replicate analysis can be performed.

 ## Data Processing
 After sequencing is performed, the resulting fastq files should be processed.
+Here is a recommended workflow we developed.
+If you prefer other tools and methods you are free to use them.
  ### 1. Preprocessing and preparations
 1. Nanopore sequencing: If nanopore sequencing was used, we recommed concatinating the sequencing files of each barcode into one file.
 2. Illumina sequencing: Here the paired end reads need to be merged.
 Tools such as *FLASH* can be utilized to perform this.